The mirror conjecture for minuscule flag varieties: Compactified Fano and log Calabi--Yau mirror pairs

-The B-model is another triple $((Y,f),\eta,\omega_Y)$ consisting of a Landau--Ginzburg model, namely a quasi-projective Calabi-Yau manifold $Y$ with a regular function $f$ (Landau--Ginzburg potential), a K\"ahler form $\eta$ and a non-vanishing canonical section $\omega_Y$ (holomorphic volume form).
-In the context of Rietsch's conjecture, the Landau--Ginzburg model is given by the Berenstein--Kazhdan geometric crystal $Y = X_{(G,P)}$.
-The underlying variety is the open Richardson $\oGP$ in $G/P$, the Landau-Ginzburg potential is the decoration function $f_t$ of Berenstein--Kazhdan, which depends on the parameter $t\in Z(L_P)$.
+In the context of Rietsch's conjecture, the B-model is as follows.
+The Landau--Ginzburg model is given by the Berenstein--Kazhdan geometric crystal.
+The underlying variety is the open Richardson $Y=\oGP$ in $G/P$, and the Landau--Ginzburg potential is the decoration function $f_t$ of Berenstein--Kazhdan, which depends on the parameter $t\in Z(L_P)$.
 The volume form $\omega_Y$ is again the one constructed in~\cite{KLS:projections-Richardson}.

+\begin{conjecture} Let $P$ is a parabolic subgroup of $G$ and let $P^\vee$ be the dual parabolic subgroup of $G^\vee$.
+There exists an isomorphism